TheMuppet/DAYO/README.md

 or

 ```
-You have not yet placed a bet for this season.
+You have not placed a bet for this season.
 You can place a bet with the /bet command!
 ```

 ---